randered/gateway/README.md

     - Provides two public REST APIs for external services with JSON and XML content types.
     - On Request saves in Cache the latest rate from the Database.
     - On Request saves in Cache the latest rates within 24h period.
-    - Cache is getting deleted when new data its synchronized from Fixer.
+    - Caches are getting deleted when new data its synchronized from Fixer.

 ### JSON API